cwi-dis/2immerse-editor/docs/live_tool_support.md

 	- `id`: the item to trigger (string)
 	- `parameters`: list of `parameter`, `value` pairs (strings)

-- `propose` (method `POST`) is very similar to trigger, but in stead of the event copy being inserted into the timeline it is inserted into the
+- `enqueue` (method `POST`) is very similar to trigger, but in stead of the event copy being inserted into the timeline it is inserted into the list of ready events.

-- `modify` (method `PUT`) modifies a previously triggered item.
+- `modify` (method `PUT`) modifies a previously triggered (active) item.
 Returns a success indicator.
 The body is an `application/json` object, with the following keys:
 	- `id`: the item to trigger (string)
 	- `parameters`: list of `parameter`, `value` pairs (strings).